Yentl (film): Awards and honors

 Yentl won an Academy Award in 1984 for Best Adaptation Score, the award going to Michel Legrand (music), Alan Bergman (lyrics), and Marilyn Bergman (lyrics).
 Amy Irving was nominated for the Academy Award for Best Supporting Actress, and the film was also nominated for Best Art Direction/Set Decoration (Roy Walker, Leslie Tomkins, Tessa Davies).

 Barbra Streisand became the first woman to be nominated for and receive a Golden Globe Award for Best Director for the film, and Yentl was nominated for four other Golden Globes (Best Actress, Best Actor, Best Original Score and Best Original Song), also winning the award for Best Motion Picture—Musical or Comedy.
 The film also nominated for the Grammy Award for Best Album of Instrumental Score Written for a Motion Picture or Television Special.
 The film was chosen by Time magazine and National Board of Review as one of the top ten films of 1983.

 Despite Streisand's historic Golden Globe win, she was not nominated for an Academy Award, causing much controversy.

 Although Yentl garnered considerable critical acclaim, the film also received three Razzie Award nominations: Worst Actor for Streisand, Worst Supporting Actress for Irving, and Worst Musical Score.
-Irving is one of just three actors to be nominated for an Oscar and a Razzie for the same performance; the others are James Coco in Only When I Laugh and Glenn Close in Hillbilly Elegy.
+Irving is one of just three performers to be nominated for an Oscar and a Razzie for the same performance; the others are James Coco in Only When I Laugh and Glenn Close in Hillbilly Elegy.